henrikbossart/courseTracker/README.md

 Coursetrakcer is an app that allows you to track your courses at NTNU, and informs you about your missed lectures.

 ## Running the server
 In order to run the application, you first have to create the database.
 Make sure you have installed MySQL on your computer or server.

-Then, run the script called ****
+Then install all the modules stated at the top of all the python scripts in the folder server_scripts.
+Make sure you have a csv file with all the courses you want to scrape lectures from which have the correct file path stated in manipulateCSV.py inside the folder server_scripts/scraper and then run the script called MainLectureScraper.py to start scraping lectures.
+All the lectures will be written in a new csv file descending regarding course code and lecture date ready to be imported to a database.

 In order to run the server, you have to have Node.js installed on your computer/server.
 To do this in a bash console, type: